notmehul/coursera/Learn to Program: Crafting Quality Code/Week 1/README.md

     a list of cuisines.

 The function returns a list of restaurants (in that price range, serving at least one of those cuisines), and their ratings sorted from highest to lowest.

+# Representing the Data

+The first step to solving the restaurant recommendations problem is choosing data structures to store the information on restaurant prices, ratings, and cuisines.
+Examining the Data File

+Here is the restaurant data from a sample file:
+Georgie Porgie
+87%
+$$$
+Canadian, Pub Food

+Queen St. Cafe
+82%
+$
+Malaysian, Thai

+Dumplings R Us
+71%
+$
+Chinese

+Mexican Grill
+85%
+$$
+Mexican

+Deep Fried Everything
+52%
+$
+Pub Food

+Examining the Data
+We'll organize the data by grouping it according to tasks that we would like to perform.

+Rating Information

+For each restaurant, we want to be able to look up the rating, so we'll keep track of that information:
+Georgie Porgie: 87
+Queen St. Cafe: 82
+Dumplings R Us: 71
+Mexican Grill: 85
+Deep Fried Everything: 52

+Price Range Information

+We'll also want to look up restaurants by price, so we'll make a list of that data:
+$: Queen St. Cafe, Dumplings R Us, Deep Fried Everything
+$$: Mexican Grill
+$$$: Georgie Porgie
+$$$$:

+Cuisine Information

+Recommendations are made based on types of cuisine as well, so we need to keep track of that information:
+Canadian: Georgie Porgie
+Pub Food: Georgie Porgie, Deep Fried Everything
+Malaysian: Queen St. Cafe
+Thai: Queen St. Cafe
+Chinese: Dumplings R Us
+Mexican: Mexican Grill

+Choose the data structure

+What data structures can we use to store this information?
+We could use strings, lists, tuples or dictionaries.
+That is a design decision that we need to make.
+Rating Information

+Our "Rating Information" looks a lot like a Python dictionary, where each key is a restaurant name and each value is a rating.

+Let's add some braces and commas to make the structure look more like a Python dictionary.
+Let's also add quotes around the restaurant names to make them strings.
+Finally, let's create a variable name name_to_rating that refers to this dictionary:
+Georgie Porgie: 87
+Queen St. Cafe: 82
+Dumplings R Us: 71
+Mexican Grill: 85
+Deep Fried Everything: 52
+	  	→
+name_to_rating = {'Georgie Porgie': 87,
+'Queen St. Cafe': 82,
+'Dumplings R Us': 71,
+'Mexican Grill': 85,
+'Deep Fried Everything': 52}

+Now, to find ratings, we can use the restaurant's name.
+>>>name_to_rating['Queen St. Cafe']
+82

+This dictionary type can be written as: dict of {str: int}
+Pricing Information

+Pricing information also looks a lot like a Python dictionary.
+We would like to be able to look up a price and get all the restaurants in the price range.

+The keys (price ranges) look like strings, and the values (restaurant names) look like strings too; however, there can be zero, one or more than one restaurant associated with each price range.
+Therefore, each value will be a list of str.

+Again, adding quotes, commas, brackets, braces and a variable name gives us:
+$: Queen St. Cafe, Dumplings R Us, Deep Fried Everything
+$$: Mexican Grill
+$$$: Georgie Porgie
+$$$$:
+	  	→
+price_to_names = {'$': ['Queen St. Cafe', 'Dumplings R Us', 'Deep Fried Everything'], '$$': ['Mexican Grill'],
+'$$$': ['Georgie Porgie'],
+'$$$$': []}

+We can use this dictionary to find restaurants in a given price range.
+>>>price_to_names['$']
+['Queen St. Cafe', 'Dumplings R Us', 'Deep Fried Everything']

+This dictionary type can be written as: dict of {str: list of str}
+Cuisine Information

+A dictionary is also suitable for representing cuisine information.

+In this case, the type will be dict of {str: list of str}.
+Each key will be a cuisine and each value will be a list of str, since there can be more than one restaurant for each type of cuisine.

+Once again, adding quotes, commas, brakets, braces and a variable name gives us:
+Canadian: Georgie Porgie
+Pub Food: Georgie Porgie, Deep Fried Everything
+Malaysian: Queen St. Cafe
+Thai: Queen St. Cafe
+Chinese: Dumplings R Us
+Mexican: Mexican Grill
+	  	→
+cuisine_to_name = {'Canadian': ['Georgie Porgie'],
+'Pub Food': ['Georgie Porgie', Deep Fried Everything'], 'Malaysian': ['Queen St. Cafe'],
+'Thai': ['Queen St. Cafe'],
+'Chinese': ['Dumplings R Us'],
+'Mexican': ['Mexican Grill']}

+We can use this dictionary to find restaurants that serve a particular type of cuisine.
+>>>cuisine_to_name['Chinese']
+['Dumplings R Us']